felipegb94/RapidPT/README.md

 ### Prerequistes

 * [SPM12](http://www.fil.ion.ucl.ac.uk/spm/software/) - In order to be able to use RapidPT within SPM/SnPM you will need to have SPM12 setup (obviously).
 For an overview of how to install SPM please refer to their [wiki](https://en.wikibooks.org/wiki/SPM/Installation_on_64bit_Linux).
-If you have spm setup, running `spm fmri` in the MATLAB command line should launch a GUI such as the one shown in the section [snpm usage](#snpmusage).
+If you have spm setup, running `spm` in the MATLAB command line should launch a GUI such as the one shown in the section [snpm usage](#snpmusage).

 * [NiFTI](http://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image) - You will also need the NiFTI toolset.
 Make sure the NiFTI toolset path is added before you run SnPM. `addpath('NiFTI toolset path')`.